Tinirau clackae

 Tinirau is an extinct genus of sarcopterygian fish from the Middle Devonian of Nevada.
 Although it spent its entire life in the ocean, Tinirau is a stem tetrapod close to the ancestry of land-living vertebrates in the crown group Tetrapoda.
-Relative to more well-known stem tetrapods, Tinirau is more closely related to Tetrapoda than is Eusthenopteron, but farther from Tetrapoda than is Panderichthys.
+Relative to more well-known stem tetrapods, Tinirau is more closely related to Tetrapoda than is Eusthenopteron, but further from Tetrapoda than is Panderichthys.
 The type and only species of Tinirau is T. clackae, named in 2012.